rabbitmq/rabbitmq-website/tutorials/tutorial-one-elixir.md

 In this part of the tutorial we'll write two small programs in Elixir; a producer (sender) that sends a single message, and a consumer (receiver) that receives messages and prints them out.
-It's a "Hello World" of messaging.
+It's the "Hello World" of RabbitMQ Streams.

 In the diagram below, "P" is our producer and "C" is our consumer.
 The box in the middle is a queue - a message buffer that RabbitMQ keeps